bmolab/dpg_system/README.md

         self.output.send(sum)
 ```

-Note also that the self.operand_input is not created with 'trigger_node=self', meaning that input received in this input does not cause the node to execute.
+Note also that the self.operand_input is not created with 'trigger_execution=True', meaning that input received in this input does not cause the node to execute.

 Much more complicated behaviours are of course possible.
 For example, If you define a 'frame_task(self)' method, it is called once per update of the dpg_system, which is usually at 60 hz.